ngimenez82/TaxChanges/README.md

 TCJA Financial Complexity and Time Use
 Project Overview
 This repository contains the data construction and empirical analysis code for the paper:
-> **“Causal Effects of Financial Complexity Shocks on Time Use and Emotional Well-Being: Evidence from Tax Policy Changes (TCJA 2017)”**
+> **“Did Tax Simplification Reduce Household
+Financial Management Burden?
+Evidence from the Tax Cuts and Jobs Act”**
 The project studies how the reduction in tax filing complexity induced by the 2017 U.S. Tax Cuts and Jobs Act (TCJA) affected:
 Time spent on financial activities
 Household production and labor allocation